mosip/documentation/docs/mobile-id-app-user-guide.md

 Let us understand sharing of credentials with an example.

-Assuming that a Resident having Device A wants to share their credentials with a requesting party having Device B. The steps that both the parties have to follow is illustrated below:
+Assuming that a Resident having Device A wants to share their credentials with a Relying/ requesting party having Device B. The steps that both the parties have to follow is illustrated below:

-1. The Resident taps on the `Scan` icon on their phone (on the bottom menu, second icon from left).
+1. The Resident taps on `Scan` icon on their phone (on the bottom menu, second icon from left).

    Click **OK** to turn on the device' location.

 <img src="_images/mobile-app-scan-qr-code.jpeg" width="200" height="400">

-2. Tap **Allow** to `Allow Mosip Resident App for taking pictures and recording videos.`
+2. Tap **Allow** to `Allow MOSIP Resident App to take pictures and record videos.`

 <img src="_images/mobile-app-scanqr-allow.jpeg" width="200" height="400">